Mshega/AirBnB_clone_v2/README.md

-Author- Viwe Mrayise
+HBNB - The Console
-The project aims to replicate the functionality of the AirBnB application and website, encompassing aspects such as the database, storage, RESTful API, Web Framework, and Front End.
-At present, the application is configured to operate with two different storage engine models.
+This repository contains the initial stage of a student project to build a clone of the AirBnB website.
+This stage implements a backend interface, or console, to manage program data.
+Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
+Using a system of JSON serialization/deserialization, storage is persistent between sessions.